ghc/ghc/docs/users_guide/glasgow_exts.rst

 The dependency ``ce -> e`` here specifies that the type ``e`` of elements is uniquely determined by the type of the collection ``ce``.
-Note that both parameters of Collects are of kind ``*``; there are no constructor classes here.
+Note that both parameters of Collects are of kind ``Type``; there are no constructor classes here.
 Note too that all of the instances of ``Collects`` that we gave earlier can be used together with this new definition.

 What about the ambiguity problems that we encountered with the original definition?
 The empty function still has type ``Collects e ce => ce``, but